 It’s top was metal and its base, wood.
 The drawer pull was entirely rusted but still felt solid.
 When I found it, it’s legs were in a pile next to the table- I only saw the whole thing assembled once finished (but I already knew I’d like it- each individual piece was so promising….)

 As I wanted to keep from damaging the table top enamel that covered the metal as much as possible, I patiently chipped away at the thick brown paint it had been covered with.
-I used a plaster spatula, as it could get under the edges of the paint yet was dull enough to keep from scratching the top.
+I used a plastic plaster spatula, as it could get under the edges of the paint yet was dull enough to keep from scratching the top.

-Eventually, I uncovered the whole surface, finding that the table top was cream with a nice green edge and that there were a few spots where the enamel had been completely worn off.
+Eventually, I uncovered the whole surface, finding that the original table top was cream with a nice green edge and that there were a few spots where the enamel had been completely worn off.
 I liked the colours but preferred to replace the cream by white (I needed to refinish the top anyway, to cover two large worn spots)

 I sanded the surface lightly and wiped it clean with rubbing alcohol so that the metal paint would adhere properly.
 I painted it with a primer after taping off the green edge (where the few worn spots would not be covered, to preserve some of the character).
 I painted several coats of pure white tremclad metal paint, following the instructions on the can.
 Overall I’d say I sprayed about five coats.
 In between, once a coat had dried, I checked for any rough or bumpy patches, which I sanded down with ultra fine sand paper for car body repairs.